CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-From a historical standpoint, how should her death be understood?
+From a historical standpoint, how should Ann Lee’s death be understood?

 WITNESS